bshelton141/LACare-DataSciencePlatform-RFP-Demo3/README.md

 - Clustering
 - Data Visualization

-If capable, vendors are encouraged to demonstrate their solutions' abilities to run the same model and produce similar outputs in a GUI/drag-and-drop type modeling environment.
+If capable, vendors are encouraged to demonstrate their solutions' abilities to run the same model and produce similar outputs in a GUI/drag-and-drop type modeling environment (in addition to executing the provided script).